I enjoy writing about home improvement and household pest control.

 Bed bugs are mainly found in the bedroom—hotels, inns, and private homes alike.
 These insects, with their flat bodies, can hide in tiny chinks in and around the bed.
 They wait for their prey (us) to sleep.
 Then, they come out poking their snout into our skin to suck our blood.
 They are most active about an hour before dawn.

 Their bite causes itchy red bumps similar to mosquito bites.
 The color of a bed bug can be reddish-brown to brown.
 The more they eat, the darker they become.
 Immature bed bugs (nymphs) can be translucent or light tan in color.
-Bed bugs are often red in color after feeding, and they are attracted to heat.
+They are often red in color after feeding and are attracted to heat.

 - A bed bug bite is typically a red spot with a small central bulge around the sting site.
 The slot-opening is still visible.
 Usually, you can find several bumps together.